(Last Updated on : 21/05/2018)

 for them.
 He treated the cases of cholera

 and smallpox.
 Sometimes he washed their Kutirs in case of their illness, begged on behalf of them and fed them with his own hands.
 Swamiji studied the scriptures and performed varied forms of yoga.

 The preaching of Sivananda Saraswati stressed on leading a good life by following certain norms like feelings of Maitri (friendship), Karuna (kind-heartedness), Daya (mercy), Prema (love), Kshama (Forgiveness).
 Serving fellow human beings should be the primary aim of a person.
 He also says that develop good manners, extreme politeness, courtesy, etiquette, good demeanour, nobility, gentleness, mildness should be inculcated in every person.
 One must abstain from taking revenge, hatred, bear insult or injury and envy and dislikes for anything or being must be removed through love and Vichara (thoughts).

 Divine Life Society, Rishikesh

 Swami Sivananda Saraswati travelled throughout India during his Parivrajaka life.
-He visited prominent places of pilgrimage in the south, including Rameswaram.
+He visited many prominent places of pilgrimage in India.
 He conducted Sankirtan and gave lectures.
-Swamiji went for a trip over the Kailash Mansarovar and Badrinath.
 On 14th of July 1963, this sacred soul entered Mahasamadhi in his kutir on the banks of Ganga River in Sivanandanagar.